Dr Charlotte Hoole

 Biography

-Charlotte completed her degree in Human Geography from the University of Sheffield in 2012, before receiving a scholarship in 2013 to undertake a PhD in the Department of Urban Studies and Planning at the University of Sheffield (awarded in 2018).
-Her doctoral thesis investigated sub-national leadership and governance in the context of city-regionalism, devolution and austerity in England since 2010.
+Charlotte received her undergraduate degree in Human Geography from the University of Sheffield in 2012, followed by a PhD in Urban Studies and Planning from the University of Sheffield in 2018.
+Her doctoral research examined sub-national leadership and governance in England, with a particular focus on city-regionalism, devolution, and austerity politics since 2010.

-Since the beginning of her academic career, Charlotte has carried out research that aims to inform and influence local, regional and national policymaking.
+Throughout her career, Charlotte has carried out research that aims to inform and influence local, regional and national policymaking.
 For this she has received funding from the Economic and Social Research Council, local and national government in England, and a number of UK-based charities.
+Her practical policy experience includes an internship with Sheffield First Partnership in 2015 funded by the ADH Crook Fellowship Scheme, and two years as a Policy and Data Analyst at City-REDI within the Birmingham Business School.

 Research